nix-community/robotnix/docs/src/modules/flavors.md

 LineageOS support in robotnix should be considered "experimental," as it does yet have the same level of support provided for `vanilla` and `grapheneos` flavors.
 LineageOS source metadata may be updated irregularly in robotnix, and certain modules (such as the updater) are not guaranteed to work.
-Moreover, LineageOS does not appear to provide the same level of security as even the vanilla flavor, with dm-verity/AVB, `userdebug` as the default variant, and vendor files with unclear origin.
+Moreover, LineageOS does not appear to provide the same level of security as even the vanilla flavor, as it disables dm-verity/AVB, sets `userdebug` as the default variant, and uses vendor files with unclear origin.
 LineageOS support is still valuable to include as it extends support to a much wider variety of devices, and provides the base that many other Android ROMs use to customize.
 Contributions and fixes from LineageOS users are especially welcome!